2019internetplus/mini-program-server/README.md

 ````
+* Components
+	* ```the fucking words filter``` filters the dirty words.
+Using tree maps to match the words is faster and accurater.
+The language is not only Chinese but also English.
+It helps us to create an active atmosphere amog people.
+	* ```mental test and anaysis system``` offers various simple mental tests, which can analyse your mental states in detail.
+We distinguish the classes into four parts, each of the these has corresponding recommended resources.
+	* ```the recommand system``` recommands users resources by mental test and user visited.
+The recommand database includes musics, movies and fictions.
 ## Deploy|部署
 ### Linux (Redhat or Debian and other linux or unix(unix like) os)
 * Get the whole project resources.